 - What did you do to make certain the protection of business documents at your final business?

-- What administrative process worked out well at your final position?
+- What administrative process worked out well in your final position?
 What did not work so properly?

 - Just how have you ensured the adoption of a brand new process throughout a company?
 How can you handle employee requests for info that is confidential?